 A native of Denver, Colorado, Paula was a standout track athlete and original member of the Colorado Flyers.
 During her track career, she qualified and attended two national track championships and was a member of University of Colorado’s women’s track team.
 She received her undergraduate degree in Journalism from the CU Boulder and a MBA in Marketing from the University of Phoenix.
 Paula has a passion for global travel and has been to six continents and 29 countries.

 “I have a deep passion for storytelling and I’m honored to be a part of an organization committed to celebrating the full range of female athletics and the amazing accomplishments achieved by coaches, mentors and girls and women athletes in Colorado.
 These “Her-Stories” will not go untold.
 They inspire girls to pursue and achieve their highest level of sports competition and become the women of the future with no limits,” says Paula

 Annie has been involved with sports all her life.
-She’s coached and continues to coach, been an athletic administrator at the collegiate level, worked in sports marketing, produced events, volunteered at events, and was a collegiate athlete and continues to be an active competitive athlete.
+She’s coached, been an athletic administrator at the collegiate level, worked in sports marketing, produced events, volunteered at events, and was a collegiate athlete and continues to be an active competitive athlete.
 Annie has coached young athletes from the age of 4 to 65 plus.
 Sports include soccer, ice hockey, basketball, and triathlon.

-Annie was previously involved with Sportswomen of Colorado as the Camp Coordinator.
-Plus, she’s attended a number of the Annual Awards Celebrations!
+Annie was previously involved with Sportswomen of Colorado as the Executive Director and Camp Coordinator.
 Her passion is to ensure that female athletes of all ages have the opportunity to participate in the sports of their choice.
 This passion fits well with the mission of Sportswomen of Colorado: “To Promote, Honor, and Empower Colorado Girls and Women in Sports”.